wabel4012-lgtm/mathematical-reasoning-portfolio/logical-reasoning.md

-# Logical Reasoning
+# Logic & Discrete Reasoning

-## 1. Deduction Problem
+## 1. Logical Deduction

-### Statement
 All A are B. Some B are C.

-Does it imply all A are C?

-### Answer
-No.

-### Reason
-The overlap between B and C is partial, not universal.

----

-## 2. Edge Case Reasoning

-### Statement
-If all mammals are warm-blooded, and whales are mammals...

 ### Conclusion
-Whales are warm-blooded.
+Cannot conclude all A are C.

 ---

-## 3. Contradiction Example
+## 2. Contradiction Proof

-If a statement leads to both true and false outcomes, it is invalid under classical logic.
+Assume statement is both true and false → contradiction arises → statement invalid.

+---

+## 3. Edge Case Reasoning

+Statements must be evaluated only on given premises, not assumptions.

+---

+## 4. Set Logic

+If A ⊆ B and B ⊆ C, then:

+A ⊆ C ✔